-SECURITY REQUIREMENTS Version 1.0 to perform vulnerability assessments at least once per quarter.
+Starting from July 2014, PublicCA shall follow the methods and frequency stipulated in the AICPA/CPA WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security Version 2.0 and Network and Certificate System Security Requirements Version 1.0 to perform vulnerability assessments at least once per quarter.
 Penetration testing shall be conducted at least once per year.
-The PublicCA will implement the enhancement and correction measures after the penetration testing and the vulnerability assessment.
-The PublicCA also must conduct penetration testing after it is determined that there is a significant upgrade or modification to the application program or infrastructure.
-The PublicCA shall record the skills, tools, followed ethics, competitive relations and independence guidelines for those personnel or groups capable of implementing reliable vulnerability scanning, penetration testing, information security diagnosis or security surveillance.
+PublicCA will implement the enhancement and correction measures after the penetration testing and the vulnerability assessment.
+PublicCA also must conduct penetration testing after it is determined that there is a significant upgrade or modification to the application program or infrastructure.
+PublicCA shall record the skills, tools, followed ethics, competitive relations and independence guidelines for those personnel or groups capable of implementing reliable vulnerability scanning, penetration testing, or information security diagnosis or security surveillance.